onilabs/stratifiedjs/README.md

 ---------------------------------------

 - Server-side StratifiedJS runtime for NodeJS.
-- If you've got NodeJS installed, just run 'apollo' to get a serverside SJS REPL.
+- If you've got NodeJS installed, just run `apollo` to get a serverside SJS REPL.
 - See also this [Apollo Google Group post](https://groups.google.com/forum/#!topic/oni-apollo/ZDkxczAZcgw)

 modules/